alkhe/notes/src/micro.md

 How do we split up the work to produce at these points?
 Let's use $(3, 6)$ as a reference point.
 Because you, with the comparative advantage in cleaning, are already spending all your time on it, your roommate now has to divert some of her time to cleaning.
 Using her opportunity cost of $\frac{3}{2}$ dishes per room, we find that cleaning one more room indeed yields the production point $(4, 4.5)$.

-Note that the slope of the PPF on the interval $(0, 3)$ is $-\frac{2}{3}$, which represents your opportunity cost, while on the interval $(3, 7)$ it is $-\frac{3}{2}$, which represents your roommate's opportunity cost.
+Note that the slope of the PPF on the interval $(0, 3)$ is $-\frac{2}{3}$, which corresponds to your opportunity cost, while on the interval $(3, 7)$ it is $-\frac{3}{2}$, which corresponds to your roommate's opportunity cost.

-In general, an economy that wants to maximize overall production under the constraint of producing a set amount of one particular good will assign to it the *lowest opportunity cost available* producers in that good until the constraint is met.
+In general, an economy that wants to maximize overall production under the constraint of producing a set amount of one particular good will assign to that good the *lowest opportunity cost available* producers in that good until the constraint is met.
 This is in fact one method by which the PPF is constructed.
 If we sacrificed your roommate's cooking first, the PPF would look like the dotted curve below, which misses a large (and important!) portion of the attainable production points.

 {center
   <iframe src="https://www.desmos.com/calculator/iv5trzasra?embed" width="500px" height="500px" style="border: 1px solid #ccc" frameborder=0></iframe>